Zsailer/python-for-scientists/docs/_pages/install_python.rst

   :scale: 17 %
   :align: right

-We recommend Miniconda_ (`even if you have Python already installed`_).
+We recommend Miniconda_ (:ref:`even if you have Python already installed <faq1>`).

 .. _Miniconda: https://conda.io/miniconda.html

 Miniconda installers contains Python and the Conda_ package manager.
 Installers_ exist for Windows, Mac, and Linux.
-Download the installer that matches your operating system and follow the directions to install miniconda on your computer. (`Should I install Python 2 or 3`_?)
+Download the installer that matches your operating system and follow the directions to install miniconda on your computer. (:ref:`Should I install Python 2 or 3`)

 Once installed, Miniconda becomes a folder that contains everything Python and Conda related.
 If anything ever goes wrong with your Python setup, you can always remove the Miniconda folder and start over.